Hub-OS/documentation-website/docs/01-client/04-lua-api/02-resource-api/01-resources.md

 ### `AudioBehavior.Default`

 Audio will play regardless of other audio.
+Same as `AudioBehavior.Overlap`

+### `AudioBehavior.Overlap`

+Audio will play regardless of other audio.

 ### `AudioBehavior.NoOverlap`

-Audio will not play if another instance of itself is playing with NoOverlap or LoopSection.
+Audio will not play if another instance of itself is playing with NoOverlap, Restart, or LoopSection.

+### `AudioBehavior.Restart`

+If this audio is already playing with NoOverlap or Restart, it will be restarted.
+Looping audio will not be restarted.

+Plays the audio as normal if there is no other instance of itself.

 ### `AudioBehavior.LoopSection(start_sample, end_sample)`